New rational cubic fourfolds arising from Cremona transformations: Birational involution on the Veronese locus

 Also, observe that the sublattices

 are both saturated.
-Therefore
+Therefore, $ \cC_{M_\tau}\subseteq\cC_{d_1}\cap\cC_{d_2}. $

-Now we show that such cubic fourfold $X$ does not lie in $\cC_8$ if $d_1,d_2\neq8$.
+Now we show that such a cubic fourfold $X$ does not lie in $\cC_8$ if $d_1,d_2\neq8$.
 Let $2\leq n_1<n_2$.
-Observe from the Gram matrix of $A(X)=M_\tau$ that it contains a labelling of discriminant $8$ if and only if there exists integers $b$ and $c$ such that
+Observe from the Gram matrix of $A(X)=M_\tau$ that it contains a labelling of discriminant $8$ if and only if there exist integers $b$ and $c$ such that